 Jin Hyung Lim is a PhD candidate in the School Psychology Program at the University of California, Berkeley School of Education.
 Jin Hyung’s research focuses on identifying risk and resilience factors that support the well-being of school members (e.g., students, families, teachers, and school leaders), especially those from minoritized backgrounds.
 More specifically, he is interested in social and emotional learning (SEL) and multi-tiered systems of support (MTSS) as resources and systems that foster resilience among school members.
 Through his work, he seeks to advance SEL and MTSS practices by integrating social justice, equity, and cultural humility, to better support individuals from marginalized backgrounds.
-Jin Hyung is also actively involved in research on school-based mental health services for Asian Americans, a group that has historically been marginalized from these services.
+Jin Hyung is also actively involved in research on school-based mental health services for Asian Americans who have historically been marginalized from such services.
 His research is grounded in the bioecological model, the dual-factor model of mental health, and risk and resilience theory.
 Methodologically, he has expertise in meta-analysis, structural equation modeling, hierarchical linear modeling, latent profile analysis, and scale validation.

-As of November 2024, Jin Hyung has published 17 peer-reviewed articles and delivered 21 presentations at national and international conferences.
-His research excellence has been recognized through several grants and awards, including the Asian American Research Grant from the Asian American Research Center at UC Berkeley and the APA Division 16 (School Psychology) Blue Ribbon Student Poster Awards.
+As of March 2026, Jin Hyung has published 26 peer-reviewed articles and delivered 31 presentations at national and international conferences.
+His excellence in research has been recognized through several grants and awards, including the Trainers of School Psychologists (TSP) Graduate Student Scholarship, the BIPOC Equity in School Psychology Training Scholarship–Advanced Student Award, the Asian American Research Grant, AERA SEL SIG Travel Awards, the National Early Childhood Policy Research Fellowship, and the APA Division 16 Blue Ribbon Student Poster Awards.
 He was also a semi-finalist (top 8) in the 2024 UC Berkeley Grad Slam Competition and a finalist (top 12) in the APA 2024 Psych Science-in-3 Competition.

 Specializations and Interests